cloudsimplus/cloudsimplus/README.md

 This proposed 4.0 version is in beta stage yet and is mainly focused on refactorings to reduce code duplication, increase usage of software engeneering standards and recommendations such as [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern), [SOLID principles](https://en.wikipedia.com/wiki/SOLID %28object-oriented_design%29) and other ones such as [KISS](https://en.wikipedia.org/wiki/KISS_principle) and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in order to provide:
 - cleaner code that is easier to understand and maintain
-- more meaningful classes and methods names
+- more meaningful classes and method names
 - division of very long and confuse methods into small, clean and very meaningful ones that usually makes just one thing
 - increased reausability and facility for extension
 - improved class hiearchy